secure-rm/core/README.md

 $ npm install secure-rm -g
 ```

-# Getting started
+## Getting started

-If you want your application to delete specific files with a single pass (method 1), use this code snippet:
+If you want your application to delete specific files with a pass of cryptographically strong pseudo-random data, use this code snippet:
 ```javascript
 const rm = require('secure-rm')